freeit/vip_evaluation_server/README.md

 For security reasons you may want to serve at least the ECS login password via shell environment variable.
-Therefore you must uncomment the `#password: <%= ENV['ECS_PASSWORD'] %>` line in `config/appcfg.yml` and comment the old `password: ...` line. then you can provide the password as an environment variable at the command line:
+Therefore you must uncomment the `#password: <%= ENV['ECS_PASSWORD'] %>` line in `config/appcfg.yml` and comment the old `password: ...` line.
+Then you can provide the password as an environment variable at the command line:

     ECS_PASSWORD=my-secure-password bundle exec rails console -e production